oddy/b3/README.md

 See the tests, and examples.py in the tests folder for more examples (including how to nest schemas)

 See datatypes.py for the available data types.

+See wire_format.md for an overview of the wire format.

 ## Licensing